Why get certified?

 How many hours of observed teaching practice are there?

-Depending on the class size, students complete 10(min)-20(max) observed teaching hours.
+Depending on the class size, students complete 10(min)-20(max) of observed teaching hours.

 Will I be teaching "real" students during my teaching practice?